What should I know about blood clots?

 Knowing your risk, recognising the signs and symptoms of a blood clot in your leg or lungs and taking immediate action if they occur, could save your life.

-The HSE recently partnered with Thrombosis Ireland, a patient advocacy group, to produce alert cards for hospital patients and distribute cards and posters to hospitals.
+The HSE partnered with Thrombosis Ireland, a patient advocacy group, to produce alert cards for hospital patients and distribute cards and posters to hospitals.

 Back to home page